 Avery was released from prison in May, 2010 and on September 23, 2010, his conviction and sentence were vacated and the charges were dismissed.

 In February, 2011, Ellis pled no contest to the murders of seven prostitutes and was sentenced to life in prison without parole.
-No one has been charged with the murder of Griffin.
+No one was charged with the murder of Griffin.
+Ellis, who died in prison in 2013, was also linked to a murder for which Chaunte Ott

 In April 2011, Avery filed a wrongful conviction lawsuit in U.S. District Court in Milwaukee.
 During the civil lawsuit, both of the inmates who testified at trial recanted their trial testimony.